Certified Medication Technician (CMT) Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Experience and pay tend to be weakly linked for Certified Medication Technicians — those with more experience do not necessarily bring in higher earnings.
-Folks who are navigating the first five years of their careers have a median salary of approximately $24K in this position.
-Those who have been around for five to 10 years don't get much more, though; the median salary in that group is $24K.
-Certified Medication Technicians bring in $26K after working for 10 to 20 years.
+People who have worked for fewer than five years earn around $24K, and folks with five to 10 years of experience see a modestly higher median of $25K.
+The average pay reported by folks with 10 to 20 years of experience is around $26K.
 Ultimately, more time spent in the workforce does seem to translate to bigger paychecks; seasoned veterans with more than 20 years of experience report a median income of $28K.

 Related Job Salaries